Blagica88/CroatianDialectTranslation/README.md

 # CroationDialectTranslation

-This repository contains the implementation of an Unsupervised NMT model to translate from Croation Dialect to standard Croation language,Without using a single parallel sentence during training.
+This repository contains the implementation of an Unsupervised NMT model to translate from Croation Dialect to standard Croation language without using a single parallel sentence during training.

 Link to the paper: